chitradevi06/TuneVerse/lyricss/README.md

 A modern music streaming web app built using **React JS** that lets users explore and play songs from various genres with a sleek UI and real-time data from the Shazam API.

 ---
-## Author

-Made with ❤️ by Chitra Devi

----

 ## 🚀 Features